SuperDARN/rst/docs/user_guide/make_grid.md

 !!!
 Warning
-    `make_grid` will grab all three channels and put all the data in  median filter for the given integration time.
+    By default, `make_grid` will grab all available channels and put all the data in a median filter for the given integration time.

 !!!
 Note
     Canadian radars typically run `twofsound`: *Saskatoon*, *Prince George*, *Rankin Inlet*, *Clyde River*, *Inuvik*.
-    To check if the radars data contains channel 1 or 2 data you can use the following command:
+    To check if a fitacf file contains channel 1 or 2 data you can use the following command:
     ```
     dmapdump 20180101.C0.cly.fitacf | grep "channel\" \= 1" | wc -l
     ```

 ## Combine data from multiple radars
 First, generate grid files for each `fitacf` file you want to include.
 For example,

 ```
 # Make grid files for specific radars
+#
 for radar in lyr cly inv rkn
 do
   make_grid -new -tl 60 -xtd -vb -c \